hashkat/hashkat/docs/tutorial04.md

 #### Next Steps

 We have now worked with a few configurations of the **twitter_suggest** preferential attachment follow model.
 We encourage you to do your own experiments.
-In the next tutorial, where we demonstrate the [agent follow_model](http://docs.hashkat.org/en/latest/tutorial05/).
+In the next tutorial we demonstrate the [agent follow_model](http://docs.hashkat.org/en/latest/tutorial05/).